andrewprojansky/LMAlgolabs/README.md

 # AlgoLab Summer School 2024
 # Tutorial on Simulating Quantum Many-Body Systems with Language Models

+This tutorial gives some examples on using language models as a wave function ansatz for quantum many-body systems.
-A tutorial to introduce Physicists to the idea of using Neural Networks for parameterizing wave functions.
-In our scenario, we combine variational monte carlo approach with a neural quantum state to search for the ground state of a 2D lattice of Rydberg atoms
+In our scenario, we combine a variational Monte Carlo approach with recurrent neural networks (RNNs) and transformer models to find ground state representations in 2D Rydberg atom arrays.

 The following resources were consulted for this tutorial.
-You can consult them for further knowledge.
+You can consult them for further knowledge:

 - [Sprague and Czischek, 2024](https://www.nature.com/articles/s42005-024-01584-y)
 - [Zhang and Ventra, 2023](https://physics.paperswithcode.com/paper/transformer-quantum-state-a-multi-purpose)